cmu-cryptosystems/Rotom/backends/heir/README.md

 # HEIR Backend

-The HEIR backend generates MLIR (Multi-Level Intermediate Representation) code compatible with the [HEIR](https://github.com/google/heir) homomorphic encryption research framework.
+The HEIR backend generates MLIR code compatible with the [HEIR](https://github.com/google/heir) homomorphic encryption research framework.
 This backend enables you to compile FHE circuits to HEIR's MLIR format for further processing and execution.

 ## Overview